 '''

-at (i: uint<64>) \rightarrow iterator
+at (i: uint<64>) \rightarrow iterator<bytes>

-bytes> Returns an iterator representing the offset i inside the bytes value.
+Returns an iterator representing the offset i inside the bytes value.

 '''

-decode(charset: enum = hilti::Charset::UTF8) → string

-Interprets the bytes as representing an binary string encoded with the given character set, and converts it into a UTF8 string.
+decode(charset: enum = hilti::Charset::UTF8, errors: enum = hilti::DecodeErrorStrategy::D Interprets the bytes as representing an binary string encoded with the given character set, and converts it into a UTF8 string.
+If data is encountered that charset or UTF cannot represent, it's handled according to the errors strategy.

-find(needle: bytes) → tuple<bool, iterator<bytes>>
+find(needle: bytes) \rightarrow tuple<bool, iterator<bytes>>